Dwarf1er/dotfiles/README.md

 ### Universal Use

 You can fork this repository and replace the package lists with your own.
-The same `setup.sh` and `dotfiles.sh` scripts will work for your custom dotfiles repository.
+The same `postinstall.sh` script will work for your custom dotfiles repository.

 ## Quick Start